XPersPective/basestate/README.md

 # basestate
-Provides simple base state and stateholder for state management.
+Provides simple base state and stateholder for state management